lihou0427/wafer-soup/index.md

-Building Websites in GitHub
+For process engineers

 # Building Websites in GitHub

 ## Description
 This is an example website built while learning how to use Jekyll and GitHub Pages.

-More details about the project are available from the [About page](about).
+More details are available from the [About page](about).

-wafer-soup
-a visualization app for semiconductor wafer metrology
+wafer-soup hosts a visualization app for semiconductor wafer metrology